 Male Betta Fish Should Be Kept Separate

-If there is ample space and the male Betta still confronted another male, they will fight for a few minutes.
+If there is ample space and the male Betta still confronts another male, they will fight for a few minutes.
 The weak one will give up and swim away to find another territory to own.

 If there is limited space to swim and hide, you will encounter the ugliest fight among the two Bettas.
 They will fight until their last breath.
 In the end, you will have a heavily injured male Betta and one dead male Betta.